Abd-ulRahman/WDB2XEditor/README.md

 * A simple memory reader to get player's co-ordinates from the client
 * A colour picker for LightData and LightIntBand

-- Download latest Release for my repack at https://github.com/Abd-ulRahman
+- Download latest Release of my Legundary Core Repack at https://github.com/Abd-ulRahman

 ### Tools:
 * Definition editor for maintaining the definitions